What is the Recordkeeping Monitoring Exercise?

 We publish the results of each Recordkeeping Monitoring Exercise on our website and in our Annual Report.
 The reporting will be at an aggregate or summarised level (i.e. by type of public office or by Cluster).
 No public office will be identified in the reporting.

-The State of recordkeeping in NSW, the report on the 2023 Recordkeeping Monitoring Exercise is now available.
+The State of recordkeeping in NSW, the report on the 2024 Recordkeeping Monitoring Exercise, is now available.

-The Report on the 2022 Recordkeeping Monitoring Exercise is available on our website.
+The reports on the 2023 and 2022 Recordkeeping Monitoring Exercises are also available on our website.

 Benchmarking information is also available from the downloadable copy of your public office's submission, available in the Service Portal.